gatperdut/coding_challenge_2/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/a/ad/Sierpinski-Trigon-7.svg/1024px-Sierpinski-Trigon-7.svg.png)

-Your job is to notice the fractal pattern in it and recreate in p5.js.
+Your job is to notice the fractal pattern in it and recreate it in p5.js.

 We'll be keeping the details vague since it's a simple pattern and [p5.js has a pretty good documentation](https://p5js.org/reference/).
 Here's your starting code: